 "His remarks were inappropriate for the occasion.
 It would have been just as inappropriate had he praised the president's policies.
 The president had a right to expect a different message about another Kingdom," said Thomas in the op-ed.
 "Organizers for this event tell speakers ahead of time to steer clear of politics, but Carson apparently "went rogue" on them.
 I'm told organizers were astonished and disapproving of the critical parts of Carson's keynote address," added Thomas.

-"Well, first of all, I should say these are my own views, they don't represent the university that I am employed by, but you know, It really didn't matter who I was sitting in front of," said the director of Pediatric Neurosurgery at John Hopkins University to Hannity.
+"Well, first of all, I should say these are my own views, they don't represent the university that I am employed by, but you know, It really didn't matter who I was sitting in front of," said the director of Pediatric Neurosurgery at Johns Hopkins University to Hannity.
 "I always pray before I give a speech and I asked God to give me the right things to say and I think that it's very rare these days for people to speak the truth.
 Everybody wants to go along to get along and in the meantime the fabric of our nation is being destroyed," he added.

-Carson's remarks at the Washington D.C. event drew praises from the audience and everyday Americans, many of whom have encouraged the 2008 Presidential Medal of Freedom recipient to run for president.
+Carson's remarks at the Washington D.C. event drew kudos from the audience and everyday Americans, many of whom have encouraged the 2008 Presidential Medal of Freedom recipient to run for president.
 Hannity pitched the question to Carson during his interview and he said only if God asked him would he do it.

 "Would you ever run for president sir?" asked Hannity.

-"I wouldn't wish that on you but I think I would vote for you in a heartbeat," responded Hannity.
+"I wouldn't wish that on you but I think I would vote for you in a heartbeat," responded Hannity